Cilliers Brink: Parliamentary career

 In June 2020, Brink criticised the national Minister of Cooperative Governance and Traditional Affairs, Dr. Nkosazana Dlamini-Zuma, for saying that municipalities should appoint "the right cadres for the job".
 He went on to claim that cadre deployment is responsible for the decline of municipalities and that cadre deployment should be abolished.

 On 5 December 2020, he was appointed as Shadow Minister for the portfolio, succeeding Haniff Hoosen, in the Shadow Cabinet of John Steenhuisen.

-Tshwane mayoral candidacy
+Mayor of Tshwane

 Tshwane mayor and DA member Randall Williams announced his resignation as mayor on 13 February 2023.
-Brink and seven other DA members were interviewed for the position; he was announced as the DA's candidate on 21 February 2023 and his candidacy was endorsed by the members of the multi-party coalition which held a majority of seats on the Tshwane city council.
+Brink and seven other DA members were interviewed for the position; he was announced as the DA's candidate on 21 February 2023 and his candidacy was endorsed by the members of the multi-party coalition which holds a majority of seats on the Tshwane city council.
 He became a councillor on 23 February 2023 after councillor Sean Cox resigned to make way for him to be sworn in.
 During the council meeting on 28 February 2023, Brink lost to council speaker and COPE's lone councillor, Dr Murunwa Makwarela in the election for mayor.
 Brink received only 101 votes compared to Makwarela's 112.
+Makwarela was soon removed from office for being an unrehabilitated insolvent on 7 March 2023, but was reinstated on 9 March after he produced a certificate of solvency rehabilitation, which was found to have been forged.
+He then resigned from office and council the following day.
+Rogue councillors in the multi-party coalition who voted for Makwarela over Brink also faced repercussions and were expelled.